StatCan/volume-cleaner/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Bugfix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Documentation Update
-- [ ] Documentation Update (if none of the other choices apply
+- [ ] Other (if none of the other choices apply)

 ### Testing

-- Steps to reproduce the issue and verify the change/fix
+Steps to reproduce the issue and verify the change/fix

+1. Step 1
+2. Step 2
+3. Step 3

 ### Screenshots (if applicable)

-- Include before/after screenshots or links
+Include before/after screenshots or links

 ### Related Issue/Ticket

-- Link to the related issue(s) on Github or Jira
+Link to the related issue(s) on Github or Jira

 ### Checklist